TLanetteRose/Drum-Machine-TLP/README.md

 I enjoy using React JS to design web apps.
 When I started this project, I had huge ideas about how I wanted set up my app.
 After some research and really focusing on the project guidelines, my goals became more realistic.

 ## Attribution
-[React Markdown Previewer](https://medium.com/@marko.libor/react-markdown-previewer-64fa8d9896c0) article by Libor Marko
+[A simple Drum Machine with React](https://reactjsexample.com/a-simple-drum-machine-with-react/) article by Pham Vanlam
 - I used this article as a guide and studied his GitHub Repository.